Future Generations University Offers a Flexible Program of Community Development Learning.

 Chris Cluett – Seattle, WA A distinguished sociologist of people and transportation, Chris had a long career with the Battelle Memorial Institute.
 Continuing from his Peace Corps, then USAID assignments in Nepal in the 1960s, Chris has remained active with Nepal.

-Michael Stranahan – Denver, CO Engaged for four decades with making education useful, after his education at Harvard, Mike, started as a teacher of mathematics then continued as host on Aspen Public Radio as well as to mentor children in pottery.
+Michael Stranahan – Aspen, CO Engaged for four decades with making education useful, after his education at Harvard, Mike, started as a teacher of mathematics then continued as host on Aspen Public Radio as well as to mentor children in pottery.